Peter Weber Injury Update: ‘The Bachelor’ Star Doing Okay, Reality Steve Says Filming Won’t Be Impacted

 The Bachelor is currently filming the new season that will debut in January.
 On Tuesday, news emerged that lead Peter Weber was injured and taken to the hospital.
 Initial reports made this sound like a potentially serious issue, but now some updates have provided some clarifications that will relieve anxious fans.

-As The Inquisitr previously detailed, Weber’s injury happened in Costa Rica.
+As The Inquisitr previously detailed, Peter’s injury happened in Costa Rica.
 He seemingly misstepped while holding a couple of glasses and getting onto a golf cart, and he received cuts on his face.
 That injury led to a lengthy drive to a hospital a couple of hours away and 22 stitches.

 This initially led many to wonder what would happen with filming, as only around half of Peter’s journey has happened at this point.
-He is down to about a dozen women and it is Episode 5 that is currently filming in Costa Rica.
+He is down to about a dozen women.
+Episode 5 is currently being filmed in Costa Rica.

 The Bachelor spoiler king Reality Steve has shared some additional details via Twitter Tuesday evening.